Impressions from the Seahawks’ preseason win against the Los Angeles Chargers

 On the first, Kendricks broke through to tackle one-time Seahawks preseason sensation Troymaine Pope in the open field for a 2-yard gain on a pass on a third-and-three play.
 Then, on fourth-and-one, Kendricks broke through the line to tackle Pope for a loss of two.

-Coach Pete Carroll had talked this week of his excitement over seeing the linebacking trio of Kendricks, Bobby Wagner and K.J.
-Wright on the field for the first time this week.
+Carroll had talked this week of his excitement over seeing the linebacking trio of Kendricks, Bobby Wagner and K.J.
+Wright on the field for the first time this week — Wagner and Wright did not play in the first two preseason games — and said what he saw Saturday only added to his eagerness to see those three on the field in the regular season.

+“It was exciting or me to see Bobby and K.J. and Mychal on the field at the same time,” Carroll said.
+“Mychal made a couple of beautiful plays. … Just to have those guys out there running the show is something that is really important to us and I think it’s going to be a real strength of our club and that was kind of their debut.”

 The Seahawks saw it on the field for the first three series Saturday, during which the Chargers were held to a punt, a field goal and a stop on downs.